VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

   -fs.disableMmap
      Whether to use pread() instead of mmap() for reading data files.
 By default mmap() is used for 64-bit arches and pread() is used for 32-bit arches, since they cannot read data files bigger than 2^32 bytes in memory. mmap() is usually faster for reading small data chunks than pread()
   -graphiteListenAddr string
      TCP and UDP address to listen for Graphite plaintext data.
 Usually :2003 must be set.
-Doesn't work if empty -graphiteTrimTimestamp duration
+Doesn't work if empty.
+See also -graphiteListenAddr.useProxyProtocol
+  -graphiteListenAddr.useProxyProtocol
+     Whether to use proxy protocol for connections accepted at -graphiteListenAddr .
+See https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt
+  -graphiteTrimTimestamp duration
      Trim timestamps for Graphite data to this duration.
 Minimum practical duration is 1s.
 Higher duration (i.e. 1m) may be used for reducing disk space usage for timestamp data (default 1s)
   -http.connTimeout duration